-According to one report, 76,000 office workers sustain disabling injuries while working each year.
+According to a 2018 Survey from the Bureau of Labor Statistics, 2.8 full-time office workers per 100 sustain non-fatal injuries, and over 5,100 employees sustained fatal injuries while working each year, .
 While workers’ compensation insurance protects you and your employees in these incidents, the loss of a key employee when a business is starting out can be difficult to overcome.
 Work with your insurance provider to make sure that your workplace is safe and free of hazards, and be sure to maintain sufficient coverage in case there is an accident in the workplace.

 20. Find the Right Small Business Funding

 You make lots of choices for your business.
 How you will fund it is one of the biggest decisions you will make.
 While there are many options available from venture funding to traditional bank loans, those processes can be lengthy and result in you giving away a portion of your company’s equity.